nielsen-oss/keys-management/README.md

 A third party client who call a REST API with authorization access token.
 The access token are passed with the KeysManagement assistant

-- application lifetime - the time when an application is going up until it is exited or crashed

 ```python
 # 3rd_party_client.py